 Analytics tools use data science to help you understand what your customers want, why they came to your store in the first place, and how you can attract more of them.
 Keeping an eye on these statistics is not a bonus in ecommerce; it’s a necessity.
 Up-to-the-moment accuracy, customer behavior tracking, report generation, and insights into your sales and marketing process and website conversion optimization insights are crucial to your business’ ultimate success.
 Luckily, getting your hands on massive amounts of useful data is usually cheap, if not free.
 The tools below make using that data easy, even if you aren’t a statistician.

 The list of features offered by VWO goes well beyond basic analytics.
 The tool offers heat maps and click maps you can use to optimize conversions.
 It integrates well with most major ecommerce platforms and allows you to test, analyze, edit, and target campaigns.
-Pricing starts at $49/month (billed annually, $59 on a month-to-month basis) for up to 10,000 site visitors.
-Businesses with up to 300,000 site visitors can find a plan ranging in price up to $729 monthly when paid upfront or $855 monthly if paid on a monthly basis.
-Larger stores can request a custom plan.
+Each plan offers custom pricing.
+Free trials are available for each product.

 Developed in collaboration with Stanford statisticians, Optimizely’s analytics Stat Engine is a powerful tool that uses sequential testing to help you evaluate performance over time.
 One of a number of features included in Optimizely’s five ecommerce tools (their 6th tool is for TV), it’s the workhorse of these apps’ analytics.
 Pricing for Optimizely’s products in custom quoted, although a free trial is offered for the web experimentation tool.